-Carnival currently has four of its popular Fun Ships, the Carnival Magic, Carnival Sunshine, Carnival Valor and Carnival Victory fulfilling cruise offers from Port Canaveral to popular Caribbean ports of call.
+Carnival currently has five of its popular Fun Ships: Carnival Breeze, Carnival Elation, Carnival Liberty, Carnival Magic and Carnival Sunshine fulfilling cruise offers from Port Canaveral to popular Caribbean ports of call.

 Did someone say, "I want to try an inclusive cruise to Nassau, Bahamas?"
 How about the U.S. Virgin Islands?
 I am sure I heard someone say, "Mexico cruises, please!"